 The surface area devoted to the production of wine with the Bordeaux Superieur designation is massive.
-The area that can produce Bordeaux Superieur includes about 56,000 hectares of vines to make wine from!
+The area that can produce Bordeaux Superieur includes about 11,375 hectares of vines to make wine from!
 As you would expect, there are a wide range of terroirs for this classification that range from gravel, clay, sand or limestone, or any combination of soils.
 Only red wines are allowed to be classed as Bordeaux Superieur.
 With 11,375 hectares under vine, as you can guess, the production is massive.
 Close to 5.5 million cases of Bordeaux Superieur wines are produced each vintage.

 White wines can also earn the classification of Bordeaux Superieur.
 White Bordeaux Superieur wines are produced from Sauvignon Blanc , Semillon , Muscadelle and Sauvignon Gris .
 In fact, the famous dry, white wine of Chateau d’Yquem , “Y” is classed as a Bordeaux Superieur.